superwave1999/superwave1999.github.io/_posts/2025-07-02-power-optimization.md

 ## ASM1064 checks

-Let's find our SATA controllerby running sudo lspci -vv and scrolling down to where it says 02:00.0 SATA controller [0106]: ASMedia Technology Inc. ASM1064 Serial ATA Controller [1b21:1064] (rev 02).
+Let's find our SATA controller by running `sudo lspci -vv` and scrolling down to where it says `02:00.0 SATA controller [0106]: ASMedia Technology Inc. ASM1064 Serial ATA Controller [1b21:1064] (rev 02)`.

 In the output we can see the following: